 Powerful Japan quake sets off landslide, minor injuries

-TOKYO (AP) — Residents in northeastern Japan are cleaning up clutter in stores and homes after a strong earthquake set off a landslide on a highway, stopped trains and caused power blackouts for thousands of people.
+TOKYO (AP) — Residents in northeastern Japan are cleaning up clutter and debris in stores and homes after a strong earthquake set off a landslide on a highway, damaged buildings and parts of bullet train lines and caused power blackouts for thousands of people.
 The 7.3 magnitude temblor late Saturday shook the quake-prone areas of Fukushima and Miyagi prefectures that 10 years ago had been hit by a powerful earthquake that triggered a tsunami and a meltdown at a nuclear power plant.
-Tokyo Electric Power Co. that runs the Fukushima Dai-ichi nuclear power plant, says the water used to cool spent fuel rods near the reactors had spilled because of the shaking.
-But there were no radiation leaks or other irregularities.
-About 100 people have suffered minor injuries, mostly from sprained ankles and cut glass.
+More than 120 people suffered mostly minor injures, most of them by falling objects and cuts.
+Three people have serious injures.
+There were no radiation leaks or other irregularities at the Fukushima Dai-ichi nuclear power plant that was hit by the March 2011 disaster.